codatio/codat-docs/docs/assess/guides/loan-qualification/process-loan.md

 - **Use a company's real data**
   Take the demo one step further and use real credentials to access existing financial data in an accounting platform.
 Set up the [integration](/integrations/accounting/overview) you plan to use, and connect to it while following the auth flow.
 Then, review how the app makes a decision based on your company's real data.

-- **Inspect the underwriting logic**
+- **Inspect the loan qualification logic**
-  We provide [detailed information](/assess/guides/underwriting/uw-decision) about the underwriting logic we included in our demo app, and how exactly the financial data is fetched.
+  We provide [detailed information](/assess/guides/loan qualification/uw-decision) about the loan qualification logic we included in our demo app, and how exactly the financial data is fetched.

 ### Recap

-You have now successfully run the demo app, covering all the key underwriting process steps.
+You have now successfully run the demo app, covering all the key loan qualification process steps.
 You have started and completed an application, connected and fetched accounting data, and received a decision on your loan application.